 Graduate skills and career opportunities

 Graduates in Neuroscience can expect to find employment in a wide range of areas, utilising their general scientific training as well as their specialist skills.
 In the past Neuroscience graduates have pursued careers in academic, government, pharmaceutical, biotechnology or medical research organisations.
 Some graduates study for higher degrees in neuroscience, biology or psychology or, medicine or allied health-related disciplines.
-For those not seeking a research or medical career, the course provides transferable skills and experience that are suitable for a wide variety of careers, e.g. in education, business, management and industry.
+For those not seeking a research or medical career, the course provides transferable skills and experience that are suitable for a wide variety of careers, including in education, commercial, and management settings.

 Your degree and what you’ll study

-The third year will cover core topics in Neuroscience including: Neuroanatomy and Development, Systems, Behavioural and Cognitive Neuroscience, Neurophysiology, Neurochemistry, Neuropharmacology, Neurogenetics and Molecular Neuroscience as well as research skills, basic laboratory skills for Neurobiology and a Trinity Elective.
+The third year will cover core topics in Neuroscience including: Neuroanatomy and Development; Systems, Behavioural and Cognitive Neuroscience; Neurophysiology; Neurochemistry; Neuropharmacology; Neurogenetics; Molecular Neuroscience; as well as research skills, basic laboratory skills for Neurobiology.

 The final year will examine some more specialised areas of Neuroscience and examine others at a more advanced level.
-Topics will include Neuropsychology, Neurochemistry, Neuronal and Glial Physiology, Neuropharmacology, Developmental genetics, Neuroimmunology and Neurodegeneration, Neuropsychiatric Genetics.
+Topics will include: Neuropsychology; Neurochemistry; Neuronal and Glial Physiology; Neuropharmacology; Developmental Genetics; Neuroimmunology and Neurodegeneration; and Neuropsychiatric Genetics.
 There will be a greater focus on research with modules involving scientific literature skills (literature review and journal clubs) and all students will carry out a major Capstone research project in one of the many research groups in the schools that contribute to the Neuroscience degree.